 When it comes to storage on the platform, Hootsuite offers much more, and you can even tag content to search for it later easily.

-You can even view usage stats when you go back to the post you have searched for, and it will all be there.
+You can even view usage stats when you return to the post you have searched for, and it will all be there.
 However, Buffer does not offer as much storage, so it may not suffice for a medium to large company, and Hootsuite would probably be the better option.

 However, Buffer’s content library will probably allow you enough storage if you are a smaller business.